mahnaz007/ImagePreprocessing/docs/usage.md

   ```
 /nic/sw/IRTG
   ```
-However, if you need to build any of these images (e.g., if there is an update), you can follow these steps to build them using Singularity or Apptainer.
+However, if you need to build any of these container images (e.g., if there is an update), you can follow these steps to build them using Singularity or Apptainer.

-### Building Singularity Images for Neuroimaging Tools
+### Building Container Images for Neuroimaging Tools
 #### 1. dcm2bids_3.2.0.sif
 - Source Code: Dcm2Bids GitHub Repository[https://github.com/UNFmontreal/Dcm2Bids]
 - Docker Hub: [https://hub.docker.com/r/unfmontreal/dcm2bids]